 My challenge to you: In the week ahead, spend your money to increase happiness in as many ways as possible.
 For example, what if you bought a Starbucks gift card today (pay now, consume later), used it later in the week to buy a special kind of coffee (make it a treat) and also paid for the drink of someone else in line (invest in others)?
 It could make for a far happier week.

-Ross Menke is a certified financial planner and the founder of Lyndale Financial, a fee-only financial planning firm in Nashville, Tennessee.
+Ross Menke is a Certified Financial Planner.
 He strives to provide clear and concise advice, so his clients can achieve their life goals.
-Ross’s previous blogs include Picture This, Rewriting the Script and Paper Chase.
+Ross’s previous articles include Picture This, Rewriting the Script and Paper Chase.
 Follow Ross on Twitter @RossVMenke.